-- Nodular hyperplasia that occurs 56% of the time
+- Benign nodular hyperplasia that occurs 56% of the time

-- adrenocortical adenoma that occurs 16 % of the time
+- Benign adrenocortical adenoma that occurs 16 % of the time

-- adrenocortical adenocarcinoma that occurs 26% of the time
+- Malignant adrenocortical adenocarcinoma that occurs 26% of the time

 When a diseased left adrenal gland is not removed surgically it might eventually get extremely enlarged and cause substantial illness.
 The left 2/3 of this picture is a diseased adrenal gland.
 The right 1/3 of this picture is the kidney, showing just how large this adrenal gland became as this ferret aged.
 The adrenal gland is so diseased that it is literally rutpturing, as can be seen toward the top left of the gland.

-In this picture we have both adrenal glands of the same ferret.
+In this picture we have both right (on the bottom) and left (on the top) adrenal glands of the same ferret.
 The white arrow in the lower left of this picture points to a normal right adrenal gland.
 It is very small because it is normal.
 On the left, above this right adrenal gland, is a lobe of the liver (L) that has to be pulled forward during surgery in order to get access to the right adrenal gland.
 The posterior vena cava is the large blue vein running horizontally.
 The abnormal left adrenal gland can be visualized to the left of the arrow on the top right.